blunderbuss9/CarND-Behavioral-Cloning-P3/README.md

 ---
 Stewart Teaze's GitHub repository for Udacity Self-Driving Car Nanodegree Term1 Project3 - Behavioral Cloning

+This project trains a convolutional neural network to clone driving behavior.
+The model is trained, validated and tested using Keras.
+The model will output a steering angle to an autonomous vehicle, operating with a Simulated driving environment.
+Image data and steering angles are used to train a neural network model; this model is then used to drive the car autonomously around the track.

 To meet project specifications, this project submission includes these five required files:
 * model.py (script used to create and train the model)
 * drive.py (script to drive the car)
 * model.h5 (trained Keras model)
 * writeup_report.pdf
 * video.mp4 (a video recording of the vehicle driving autonomously around the track for one full lap)

-This project trains a convolutional neural networks to clone driving behavior.
-The model is trained, validated and tested using Keras.
-The model will output a steering angle to an autonomous vehicle, operating with a Simulated driving environment.

-Image data and steering angles to train a neural network and then use this model to drive the car autonomously around the track.

 The Project
 ---